Patrick Massey MD, PhD

 - Way ahead of the curve!
 Thank you.

 Dr. Massey practices integrative medicine the way it should be.
-He is medical director of Complementary and Alternative Medicine for the Alexian Brothers Hospital Network.
+He is the past Internal Memedical director of Complementary and Alternative Medicine for the Alexian Brothers Hospital Network.

 Dr. Massey received his MD from Rush University and his PhD in immunology from Northwestern University Graduate School of Medicine.
 He also is a graduate fellow in the Program in Integrative Medicine at the University of Arizona.

-In addition to being a physician, Dr. Massey is also a medical intuitive and certified energy medicine practioner.
-He has been energentically sensitive since early childhood.
+In addition to being a physician, Dr. Massey has a doctorate degree in metaphysical studies (MhD) and is multiply certified energy medicine practitioner.
+He has been energetically sensitive since early childhood.

-Dr. Massey is nationally recognized as a leader in integrative medicine and has been utilizing the best of traditional and non-traditional medicine (integrative) for over 20 years.
+Dr. Massey is board certified in Integrative Medicine by the American Board of Physician Specialties and nationally recognized as a leader in integrative medicine and has been utilizing the best of traditional and non-traditional medicine (integrative) for over 20 years.

 Graduate Fellowship, 2000-2002